Economy of Italy: History

-The Italian Renaissance was remarkable in economic development.
-Venice and Genoa were the trade pioneers, first as maritime republics and then as regional states, followed by Milan, Florence, and the rest of northern Italy.
+The Italian Renaissance brought Venice and Genoa to the forefront of national trade, first as maritime republics and then as regional states, followed by Milan, Florence, and the rest of northern Italy.
 Reasons for their early development are for example the relative military safety of Venetian lagoons, the high population density and the institutional structure which inspired entrepreneurs.
 The Republic of Venice was the first real international financial center, which slowly emerged from the 9th century to its peak in the 15th century.
 Tradeable bonds as a commonly used type of security, were invented by the Italian city-states (such as Venice and Genoa) of the late medieval and early Renaissance periods.

 After 1600 Italy experienced an economic catastrophe.
 In 1600 Northern and Central Italy comprised one of the most advanced industrial areas of Europe.
 There was an exceptionally high standard of living.
 By 1870 Italy was an economically backward and depressed area; its industrial structure had almost collapsed, its population was too high for its resources, its economy had become primarily agricultural.
 Wars, political fractionalization, limited fiscal capacity and the shift of world trade to north-western Europe and the Americas were key factors.

 The economic history of Italy after 1861 can be divided in three main phases: an initial period of struggle after the unification of the country, characterised by high emigration and stagnant growth; a central period of robust catch-up from the 1890s to the 1980s, interrupted by the Great Depression of the 1930s and the two world wars; and a final period of sluggish growth that has been exacerbated by a double-dip recession following the 2008 global financial crush, and from which the country is slowly reemerging only in recent years.